Medicine at University of Sunderland Medical School & Interview Questions 2023

 5 subjects at grade A (7) with a minimum of grade B (6) in Maths, English Language, Biology, Chemistry and Physics.

+Completed within two years and including Chemistry or Biology plus a second science subject.
 Only one subject from a combination of Maths or Further Maths or Statistics will be considered within the three A Levels.
-A Level grades must be achieved in one sitting.
+A Level grades must be achieved in one sitting

 Minimum of AAAAB, including Chemistry/Biology plus a second science both at A, to be achieved by the end of S5 (i.e. before applying)